 - What is the offer?
 To generate donations.
 Since the ad and post-click page both talk about donations, the user knows they’ve landed at the right place.

 - Who is the offer for?
-The messaging in both the ad and post-click experience is crystal clear.This page is meant for people who want to donate to Elizabeth Warren’s campaign.
+The messaging in both the ad and post-click landing page is crystal clear.This page is meant for people who want to donate to Elizabeth Warren’s campaign.

 - Why donate?
 The headline and copy convey to the user that Elizabeth Warren is counting on them to power the grassroots movement.
 All the prospect has to do to become a part of the movement is to chip in.
 The headline, “Elizabeth is counting on you” invokes an emotional response in users who are passionate about the movement.